Rwn42/Pine/README.md

 lex -> parse -> types -> IR -> assembly -> object files -> executable.
 Pine will eventually, or already does depending on if I updated this, have compile time code execution by interpreting the ir.

 Pine has a stack based IR which is absolutely terrible for efficent codegen without translating the IR into something else.
 However, the IR is easy to generate, interpret and reason about.
-Eventually I hope to optimize the stack based IR to reduce all the reduncy.
+Eventually I hope to optimize the stack based IR to reduce some of the reduncy.

 ### Machine Code Generation
 Pine's calling convention is not the same as C's, but it can be if importing a C function.
 Pine reserves space for return value, then places params. the caller must clean up the params so only return value is left.
+Everything is passed by value, arrays can be passed by pointer to the start or by passing a slice.

-Pine reserves the first N bytes of any stack frame for local variables the rest is used for temporary expressions r10 is the only special register for pine as it is used as tempory storage when loading or storing complex data the standard C calling convention registers are considered volatile as they may be used at any point to call into C.
+Pine reserves the first N bytes of any stack frame for local variables the rest is used for temporary expressions r10 is used as tempory storage when loading or storing complex data. r11 is used to store the stack pointer if the stack needs to be temporarily alligned for a cdecl call the standard C calling convention registers are considered volatile as they may be used at any point to call into C.

 ## Language Reference